Closet Systems Overview

 In this article, we’ll show you three different storage systems designed to organize a standard 8-ft. x 24-in.-deep closet.
 The built in closet systems range in price from $200 to $500 and use laminate or fixed wire or a combination of the two.
 Each has the same basic components: a “tower” composed of drawers and shelves that provides the sturdy center of the system; a single closet rod on one side for long clothes; and stacked closet rods on the other side to hang shirts and folded pants.
 Ready-made systems usually come with easy-to-follow instructions.
 To make organizing a beautiful closet on a budget a breeze, we’ll focus on design and installation tips that you won’t find in the manufacturer’s instructions.
 Plus, check out these DIY closet organization ideas on a budget.

 Affordable ready-made storage components have come a long way in the past few years.
 They feature better hardware and new finishes and accessories that were once available only on high-end systems.
 Now your bedroom closet can look great and work like a professionally installed custom closet-at less than half the price.

 Three Built In Closet Systems- 3 budget options

 Laminate storage system

 - Available in 3/4-in. particleboard with a tough baked-on (or “thermally fused”) Melamine resin coating.

-- Offers a wide variety of drawers, doors and finishes.
+- Offers a wide variety of built in closet drawers, doors and finishes.